davidd647/timezones/README.md

 ## What is this?

 It's a timezone project for a Mintbean hackathon.
+If you'd like to preview it, here it is: https://suspicious-pasteur-d9b922.netlify.app/

 ## How do I run it on my machine?
 - Download the repo